delivery-much/go-amqp/README.md

 - It is hard to understand directly the exchange and queue configuration since the configuration values are unnamed booleans ❌
 - There are way too many steps in the configuration, and those steps seem a little redundant ❌
-- Also, if you wanted to consume messages from that queue, you would need to implement your own consume function ❌
+- Also, if you wanted to consume messages from that queue, you would need to implement your own message reading loop logic using channels ❌

 Using the **go-amqp** library, you could do the same thing like this: